wendyverdonk93/docs/content/integrations/pwa/vue-storefront/manual.md

 ---

-### 1. Installation & Configuration (Github)
+### 1. Installation & Configuration (GitHub)

-If you would like to install the MultiSafepay plugin to your Vue Storefront platform, we would kindly like to ask you to read the [installation instructions](https://github.com/MultiSafepay/vsf-payment-multisafepay) on our Github page.
+If you would like to install the MultiSafepay plugin to your Vue Storefront platform, we would kindly like to ask you to read the [installation instructions](https://github.com/MultiSafepay/vsf-payment-multisafepay) on our GitHub page.

 ### 2. Congratulations